 For example, you can track the tasks people are working on with a simple Excel spreadsheet.
 As your team grows and you take on more projects, you could switch to an online project management tool, such as Basecamp or Trello, so people can update their own tasks.

 Or you could use free teleconferencing tools to hold a meeting between people in different locations.
-Skype - which is included with Office 365 - allows you to hold free voice, video and group chats.
+Skype - which is included with Office 365, or available standalone - allows you to hold free voice, video and group chats.
 If you then decide you need to give presentations, you might move to an online conferencing system which allows screen sharing.

 Types of online collaboration tool